King's

 Join us in celebrating the dynamic intersection of research, teaching, and community engagement at King's.
 Grounded in our Catholic intellectual tradition, King's-led research is the embodiment of our vision to be a globally recognized educational leader in developing ethically grounded changemakers who serve the common good.
 Research Week is an opportunity to reflect on the powerful ways King's research scholarship informs pedagogy and how innovative teaching fuels new lines of discovery.
 We will bring together academics, students, alumni, and community partners to celebrate research that drives social change.

-This celebration will feature faculty research products—books, scholarly articles, posters, art-based research products, and many more—and a keynote from Dr. Mark Yenson, Vice-President and Academic Dean.
+This celebration will feature faculty research products—books, scholarly articles, posters, art-based research products, and many more—and opening remarks from Dr. Mark Yenson, Vice-President and Academic Dean.
 This event is not just a gathering; it is an invitation to witness and celebrate the synergies of research and teaching at King's.

 Wednesday, March 25